Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

 ## Overview

-This documentation provides a guide to assemble and test a color sensor package with a wireless charging port that could be implemented to the OT-2 liquid handling robot.
+This documentation provides a guide to assemble and test a color sensor package with a dual wireless charging port that could be implemented to the OT-2 liquid handling robot.

    <div style="text-align: center; margin-top: 10px;">
       <img src="_static/images/Wireless-color-sensor-in-OT-2.png" width="500">